magento/devdocs/guides/v2.3/graphql/reference/quote-update-cart-items.md

 ## Example usage

-The following example changes the quantity of cart item `13` to `3`.
+The following example changes the quantity of cart item `13`.
+The new quantity is `3`.

 **Request**